 - If you want your mayo to be very white in color, simply omit the mustard.

 - This vegan mayo has the best texture after chilling for 2-3 hours in the refrigerator.
 After one day, the mayo tends to lose its shininess, but it’s still delicious!

-- Which oil works best for making mayonnaise?
 Any neutral oil will work.
-I personally use sunflower oil, but avocado or grape seed oil will work as well.
+I use sunflower oil, but avocado or grapeseed oil will work as well.

-- Can I use replace soy milk with another plant-based milk?
-Unfortunately, I didn't get any success when using almond or cashew milk.
-You can however use aquafaba as a substitute to soy milk.
+Unfortunately, I didn’t get any success when using almond or cashew milk.
+You can, however, use aquafaba as a substitute for soy milk.

 - Add half of the oil and blend again, for about 15-30 seconds, or until the mixture has thickened and emulsified.
 Pour in the remaining oil and blend for another 10-15 seconds.
 Taste and adjust the saltiness to your taste.

 - Use immediately or refrigerate for 2-3 hours if you want a thicker texture.
 This vegan mayo will keep for up to 2 weeks in an airtight container or jar in the refrigerator.